Recognizing Interval Bigraphs by Forbidden Patterns: Introduction

 \section{Introduction}

-A bigraph $H$ is a bipartite graphs with a fixed bipartition into {\em black} and {\em white} vertices.
-(We sometimes denote these sets as $B$ and $W$, and view the vertex set of $H$ as partitioned into $(B,W)$.
-The edge set of $H$ is denoted by $E(H)$.)
-A bigraph $H$ is called {\em interval bigraph} if there exists a family of intervals $I_v$, $v \in B \cup W$, such that, for all $x \in B$ and $y \in W$, the vertices $x$ and $y$ are adjacent in $H$ if and only if $I_x$ and $I_y$ intersect.
+A bigraph $H$ is a bipartite graph with a fixed bipartition into {\em black} and {\em white} vertices.
+We sometimes denote these sets as $B$ and $W$, and view the vertex set of $H$ as partitioned into $(B,W)$.
+The edge set of $H$ is denoted by $E(H)$.
+A bigraph $H$ is called {\em interval bigraph} if there exists a family of intervals (from real line) $I_v$ , $v \in B \cup W$, such that, for all $x \in B$ and $y \in W$, the vertices $x$ and $y$ are adjacent in $H$ if and only if $I_x$ and $I_y$ intersect.
 The family of intervals is called an {\em interval representation} of the bigraph $H$.

 Interval bigraphs were introduced in \cite{hkm} and have been studied in \cite{denver,hh2003,muller}.
 They are closely related to interval digraphs introduced by Sen et. al. \cite{sdrw}, and in particular, our algorithm can be used to recognize interval digraphs (in time $O(mn)$) as well.